Package 'slca'

 Value

-• measure: A data.frame that describes the measurement model.
+A data.frame describing the measurement model.

-• struct: A data.frame that details the structural model.
+A data.frame detailing the structural model.

 Examples